OCD and Trauma: Is there an Evidence-Based Connection in 2026?

 • Emotional Numbness: Feeling detached from emotions, loved ones, or life.

-How Are OCD and Trauma Connected?
+The Link Between OCD and Trauma

+The 12-month prevalence of OCD is approximately 30% among people with PTSD, significantly higher than the general population.
 The relationship between OCD and trauma is complex.
 Research suggests that trauma can exacerbate OCD symptoms or even trigger their onset in some individuals.
 Standard connections between the two conditions include:

 1. OCD as a Coping Mechanism for Trauma